reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/Overview.md

 ## Using this Sandbox

-In this sandbox environment, You'll have access to a predeployed environment with an active Azure subscription, a tenant.
+In this sandbox environment, You'll have access to a predeployed environment with an active Azure subscription and a tenant.

 Using this environment, You'll be able to explore complete features and offerings offered by Cloud scale analytics with Microsoft Fabric.